Czerska 8/10 Street

-The winners receive: author of the best reportage book - 50 thousand zł, and author of the best translation of a literary work of reportage – 15 thousand zł.
+The winners receive: author of the best reportage book - 50 thousand zł (in 10th edition of the Award - 100 thou. zł), and author of the best translation of a literary work of reportage – 15 thousand zł (in 10th edition of the Award - 20 thou. zł).
 The finalists receive a commemorative diploma and an original photograph made by Ryszard Kapuściński.
 Alicja Kapuścińska is an honorary patron of the award.

 The project includes an educational campaign promoting the work of Ryszard Kapuściński among Warsaw school children and youth.
 Each year young people are invited to read a different book by Kapuściński and use it as an inspiration to write original works.

 Maciej Zaremba Bielawski for A House with Two Turrets (Dom z dwiema wieżami/Huset med de två tornen)